LAKERS TOGETHER: COVID vaccine required by September 30. Face coverings required indoors.

 - Many public and nonprofit administration students participate in study abroad programs and spring break service learning trips.

-- Over 90 percent of recent graduates are successfully placed (employed, attending graduate school, or both).
+- More than 90 percent of recent graduates are successfully placed (employed, attending graduate school, or both).

 - The Steelcase Library's Johnson Collection on Philanthropy and Nonprofit Leadership is a valuable resource to students and one of the most comprehensive collections in the country on philanthropy, volunteerism, and nonprofit management.